-Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random of specific specialised industry standard measurement tools apply to the minerals under investigation, such as down hole sondes, or handheld XRF instruments, etc).
-These example not be taken as limiting the broad meaning of sampling.
-Include reference to measures taken to ensure sample repreand the appropriate calibration of any measurement tools or used.
-Aspects of the determination of mineralisation that are Mater Public Report.
-In cases where 'industry standard' work has been done this v relatively simple (eg 'reverse circulation drilling was used to m samples from which 3 kg was pulverised to produce a 30 g for fire assay').
-In other cases, more explanation may be r such as where there is coarse gold that has inherent s problems.
-Unusual commodities or mineralisation typ submarine nodules) may warrant disclosure of detailed information of disclosure of detailed information of the samples form when a submarine nodules and the problems.
-The recent (2018-2020) drilling relies on down hole gamma data from calibrated probes which were converted into equivalent uranium values (eU3O8) by experienced DYL personnel and have been confirmed by a competent person (geophysicist).
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as limiting the broad meaning of sampling.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Aspects of the determination of mineralisation that are Material to the Public Report.
+In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
+The recent (2018-2021) drilling relies on down hole gamma data from calibrated probes which were converted into equivalent uranium values (eU3O8) by experienced DYL personnel and have been confirmed by a competent person (geophysicist).
 Geochemical assays were used to confirm the conversion results.
 Appropriate factors were applied to all downhole gamma counting results to make allowance for drill rod thickness, gamma probe dead times and incorporating all other applicable calibration factors.
 Total gamma eU3O8 33 mm Auslog total gamma probes were used and operated by Company personnel.
-RMR's gamma probes were calibrated by a qualified technician at Langer Heinrich Mine in July 2018 (T003, T029, T030, T164, and T165).
-Probing at Tumas 3 in 2020 utilised probe T164.
+RMR's gamma probes were calibrated by a qualified technician at Langer Heinrich Mine in July 2018 (T003, T029, T030, T164, and T165) and in September 2019 (T029, T030, T161, T162, T164 and T165).
+Probing at Tumas 1E in 2021 utilised probe T164.
 During drilling, the probe was checked daily using sensitivity checks against a standard source.
 Gamma measurements were taken at 5cm intervals at a logging speed of approximately 2m per minute.
 Probing was done immediately after drilling mainly through the drill rods and in some cases in the open holes.
 Rod factors were established to compensate for reduced gamma counts when logging through the rods.
+The gamma measurements were recorded in counts per second (c/s) and were converted to equivalent eU3O8 values